jsonapi-rb/jsonapi-rb.github.io/source/guides/index.html.md

 + [jsonapi-renderer](https://github.com/jsonapi-rb/renderer) for low-level
 rendering of JSON API documents,
 + [jsonapi-serializable](https://github.com/jsonapi-rb/serializable) for
-building serializable resource classes from your business object,
+building serializable resource classes from your business object -- those are usually referred to as "serializers" in other libs,
 + [jsonapi-deserializable](https://github.com/jsonapi-rb/deserializable) for
 building deserializable resource classes that transform an incoming JSON API payload into a custom hash,